Chapter 12:

 “Well…our investigation runs very deep.
 For now, I’d advise you to continue your checkup.
 Be well, detective.”
 Slinking away back into the crowd, the suspicious man left Raquel with only more questions.

-(...Where exactly are you going?)
+(…Where exactly are you going?)
 Her curiosity winning out over a pounding headache, Raquel pursued Pontz.
-He glided through the crowd of firefighters and emergency responders on his way to the elevator.
-Two men, officers entered the elevator alongside him.
+He glided through a crowd of firefighters and emergency responders, meeting up with two men, police officers.
 (Who were those guys?
 I’ve never seen them before.)
+The three of entered the elevators marked off as a part of the crime scene.
 Raquel saw they were headed up, and she assumed their destination to be the 15th floor.
 She hopped onto the next elevator over and set herself to go to the 14th.
-Feeling sore, and a bit queasy from the rapid accent, Raquel almost doubled over and vomited in the elevator.
+Feeling sore, and a bit queasy from the rapid accent, Raquel doubled over and almost vomited.
 (Moving this soon was a mistake, but I have to know what’s going on.)
 She thought, just as the door opened up.
-She rushed out, and ran for the stairwell.
+She rushed out and ran for the stairwell!
 Dashing up the flight of stairs, she made it to the 15th floor, and peered out, spotting Pontz and the officers.
 Remaining hidden, she noted them using an odd instrument that seemed to resonate whenever it was cast over the burnt portions of the floor.
 (Who exactly are you, Horatio Pontz…?)

 End of Chapter 12